 Christine Sine is the founder and facilitator for Godspace, which grew out of her passion for creative spirituality, gardening and sustainability.
-Together with her husband, Tom, she is also co-Founder of Mustard Seed Associates but recently retired to make time available for writing and speaking.
+Together with her husband, Tom, she is also co-Founder of Mustard Seed Associates but recently retired to make time available for writing, speaking and to look after their new puppy Goldie.
 She describes herself as a contemplative activist, passionate gardener, author, and liturgist.
 She loves messing with church traditions and inspiring followers of Jesus to develop creative approaches to spirituality that intertwine the sacred through all of life.
 She facilitates workshops on spirituality and gardening, simplicity and sustainability and how to develop a more spiritual rhythm for our lives.
 Christine is inspired by Celtic Christian spirituality, which has opened her eyes to the God who is present in every moment, every experience and every place.
 She is open to learning from everyone and everything around.

 In a former life Christine trained as a physician in Australia practiced in New Zealand and developed and directed the healthcare ministry for Mercy Ships.
 She no longer practices medicine but delights in guiding people towards the health and wholeness of God’s new world.

 Her most recent book is Rest in the Moment.
 Other books include: Return to Our Senses: Reimagining How We Pray (MSA 2012), To Garden with God (MSA 2010) Light for the Journey (MSA 2010) GodSpace: Time for Peace in the Rhythms of Life (Barclay Press 2006), and Tales of a Seasick Doctor (Zondervan 1996).
 Christine and Tom also co-authored Living on Purpose: Finding God’s Best for Your Life.
 (Baker Books 2002).